Sharp description of local minima in the loss landscape of high-dimensional two-layer ReLU neural networks

 \section{Conclusions}

-\looseness=-1 In this work, we provided a sharp characterisation of the population loss landscape for high-dimensional two-layer ReLU networks, connecting perspectives from dynamical approaches and landscape analysis and shedding new light on open problems left by \citet{safran2018spurious}.
-Our analysis reveals a fundamental topological phase transition driven by over-parameterisation.
-In the well-specified regime, the landscape is dominated by a hierarchy of isolated spurious minima.
-Conversely, over-parameterisation destabilises low-order minima and merges families of high-order ones into connected manifolds.
-This geometric mechanism---the emergence of flat directions---allows the optimiser to circumvent loss barriers, providing a principled explanation for the trainability of wide networks.
-Leveraging mean-field theory, we confirmed that these landscape features act as strong attractors for the gradient flow, governing the ``quantised'' loss distributions observed empirically.
+\looseness=-1 In this work, we provided a sharp characterisation of the population loss landscape for high-dimensional two-layer ReLU networks, \newcontent{bringing together} perspectives from dynamical approaches and landscape analysis and shedding new light on open problems left by \citet{safran2018spurious}. \newcontent{Our analysis identifies a hierarchy of spurious-minimum families in the well-specified regime and shows that overparameterisation changes their stability and reachability: low-order traps can disappear, higher-order traps can persist, and global minima become more frequently reached by gradient flow.} Leveraging mean-field theory, we confirmed that these landscape features act as strong attractors for the gradient flow, governing the ``quantised'' loss distributions observed empirically.
 We further established the generality of these findings, extending the validity of this landscape description to SGD under appropriate scaling. \newcontent{By doing so, our macroscopic framework bridges two distinct perspectives in the literature: the group-theoretic symmetries of spurious minima \citep{arjevani2019principle} and the local Hessian instabilities triggered by neuron splitting \citep{safran2021effects}.
-We show that these static, finite-width geometric properties govern the global, high-dimensional learning trajectories.} Key questions remain for future investigation.
-While we have established the connectivity of solutions, the precise measure of the basins of attraction for different initialisations remains to be quantified.
-Additionally, extending this analysis to a broader class of non-linearities and optimisation protocols offers a promising future direction.
+We show that these static, finite-width geometric properties govern the global, high-dimensional learning trajectories.} Key questions remain for future investigation. \newcontent{Future work includes quantifying the basins of attraction for different initialisations and developing a sharper global geometric description of the fixed-point families.} Additionally, extending this analysis to a broader class of non-linearities and optimisation protocols offers a promising future direction.
 Overall, this work establishes a rigorous, interpretable framework for understanding how over-parameterisation mitigates the inherent non-convexity of neural network training.